Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Check with your vet to learn if your pup should get additional non-core vaccines, such as bordetella and leptospirosis.

-• Pumpkin Wellness Club* can help you get up to $150 in cash back on crucial puppy vaccines — and that’s just one of many membership benefits.
+• Want to save on dog vaccines?
+Join the Pumpkin Wellness Club* and you can get up to $150 in cash for your dog’s yearly vaccinations — and that’s just one of many membership benefits.

 Bringing a new puppy into your world is an exciting experience.
-Your days soon become filled with walks, fetch, cuddles, and boundless puppy energy — and inevitably, visits to your veterinarian.
-How could you not want to provide the best possible care for your newest and furriest family member?
+Your days soon become filled with playtime, walks, cuddles, and boundless puppy energy — and inevitably, visits to your veterinarian.
+Vet visits might not be as fun as playing tug-of-war, but who wouldn’t want to provide the best possible care for their newest and furriest family member?

 Scheduling wellness check-ups with your vet is an important part of those first few months of puppy parenthood.
 During these visits, your veterinarian will check on your puppy’s growth and general health, answer your questions about diet and exercise, and provide essential procedures like deworming and vaccinations.

-Routine preventive care in your puppy’s first year is crucial, but it can also be pricey.
-A great way to make your pup’s veterinary costs more manageable is to join the Pumpkin Wellness Club, a new program that helps pet owners get cash back and save on routine veterinary care like annual checkups, vaccinations, health screenings, and more.
+Routine care in your puppy’s first year is crucial, but it can also be pricey.
+Even the best puppy insurance plans won’t cover routine care like this.
+So, a great way to make your pup’s veterinary costs more manageable is to join the Pumpkin Wellness Club, a new program that helps pet owners get cash back to save on routine veterinary care like annual checkups, vaccinations, health screenings, and more.

-Members of the club can get up to $150 in cash back on vaccinations per year, and as much as $700 in cash back per year on other veterinary services pups need to stay healthy in year one and beyond.
-It also comes with some fun perks, like access to special discounts on top pet brands and real-time advice via a 24/7 Pet Health Helpline.
+Members of the club can get up to $150 in cash back for vaccinations each year and save as much as $460 per year on routine care overall.
+Members also get access to a 24/7 Pet Health Helpline, plus perks like special discounts on top pet brands.

 How do puppy vaccines work?

 Imagine your pup’s immune system is as young and defenseless as, well, a puppy.
-Your dog hasn’t spent much time out in the world yet, and their immune system is also pretty unprepared to fight off disease.
+Your dog hasn’t spent much time out in the world yet, and their immune system is still learning how to fight off infectious diseases.
 Vaccines are essential for protecting your puppy against common pathogens that could make them quite sick.

 By mimicking disease-causing microorganisms, vaccines activate your pup’s innate immune response without actually making them sick.
-This helps build up their defenses and prepares them for future exposures to disease-causing agents.
+This helps build up their defenses and prepares them for future exposures to potentially lethal disease-causing agents.

 “Vaccines play a crucial role in your puppy’s early health care.
 Their significance cannot be overstated.
 Through vaccination, your pet’s vet does not only shields your pup from potentially deadly diseases.
 The vet also protects other animals and people in the same household.”